Perhaps the most commonly used

 name.
 To illustrate this, let’s have a look at the

-dataset.
-This dataset is based on two separate
+"Domicilio" dataset.
+This dataset is based on three

 Now let’s use a couple reproducible examples to illustrate how to work with census tract-level data.
 First, we need to load the libraries we’ll be using in this vignette.